GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Broadhead Arrow
 Not a weapon per se, but a magical piece of ammunition of fine craftsmanship.
 Its shaft is alder wood and the fletching are shishpare feathers.
 When making an attack roll, *roll a d4 as well.
 Depending on the result, the arrow will deal a different critical hit effect.
 It also gains a bonus for the purpose of determining if it is a critical hit equal to the d4 result.
 If 1, it is fire.
 If 2, it is radiant, if 3 it is electric, if 4 it is piercing*.
 If the user knows the arrow's name, they may choose to inflict the traditional critical hit effect instead.
 Additionally, *the arrow will always find its way back in their possession within 1d10 minutes so long as they are the most recent pwrson to know its name and possess it*.

+**Spooky Tooth**, (*unique*)
+$9,500 , .6 lb.
+Dagger (small)
+The blade seems reluctant to allow reflections from its surface.
+When an attack roll against a foe is an odd result *it must succeed a [Will] save with a DV equal to the attack total or be overcome with fear, causing it to attempt to flee from the wielder for a number of rounds equal to 1 + the point of failure*.

 **Storm Fang** (*unique*)
 $22,000 , 5 lbs.